tobiasdeleon1234-creator/coreenergyinternship-smart-bill-reader/README.md

 # Smart Bill Reader

-A small full-stack web application built for the COREnergy Software Engineering Intern examination.
+This is a simple web application created for the COREnergy Software Engineering Intern examination.
 Users can upload a PNG, JPG/JPEG, or PDF copy of a utility bill or invoice.
-The backend sends the document to the Gemini API for multimodal document understanding and returns a validated JSON response containing the requested fields.
+The backend sends the document to the Gemini API for document analysis and returns a validated JSON response containing the requested fields.

 ## Features